Skip to main content

 Automatic Token Refresh

-The SDK automatically handles SDP token refreshes to ensure uninterrupted access to the Suki services.
-When the SDP access token is about to expire, the SDK will automatically refresh it using the partnerToken provided during initialization.
+The SDK automatically handles SDP token refreshes to ensure you have uninterrupted access to Suki services.
+It monitors the token’s expiration time and refreshes it in the background before it expires.
+This process is fully automatic and uses the partnerToken you provided during initialization.

 Constraints

-For automatic token refresh to succeed, the original partnerToken must still be valid at the time of refresh.
-If it is expired or invalid, the SDK will not be able to obtain a new SDP token, and SDK operations may fail as a result.
+• For the automatic refresh to succeed, the partnerToken you provided must still be valid at the time of the refresh.
+If your partnerToken expires, the SDK cannot get a new SDP access token, and API calls will fail.

-To prevent this, you can update the partnerToken at runtime using the setPartnerToken method—no reinitialization required.
+• You can update the partnerToken at runtime by calling the setPartnerToken method and no re-authentication is required.

 Example